LoukiaSpin/rnmamod/README.md

 <!---that aid the interpretation and accommodation of the results in the submitted research work for publication. --->

-The `rnmamod` package is currently in development version.

 ## Getting started

 Run the following code to install the development version of the package: